 Engineering Prerequisites

 A site plan for the installation of network nodes, node support poles, and/or transport facilities is required with the permit application.
-Guidelines for small cell engineering site plans can be found in the Design GuidelineTPW Traffic Signal Pole Standard Detail, and TPW Approved Lower Shroud Design.
+Guidelines for small cell engineering site plans are in the Design GuidelineTPW Traffic Signal Pole Standard Detail, and TPW Approved Lower Shroud Design.
 Applicants are also encouraged to review the City of Austin's TPW Transportation Criteria Manual for traffic signal poles and Austin Energy's Utility Criteria Manual.
 Contact COASmallCell@Austintexas.gov for any questions regarding guidelines for Small Cell engineering site plans.

 Applicants must submit an Electronic Service Planning Application to Austin Energy prior to applying for a Small Cell permit.
 This begins the Austin Energy design phase.
 A quote will be sent to the applicant, and once payment has been made, the design will be finalized and returned to the applicant.